-Ontario meets all of the requirements for the highest level of protection that are included in MPOWER, in that smoking tobacco is prohibited in all indoor public places and compliance is high.
+Ontario meets all of the minimum standards for protection that are included in MPOWER standards in that smoking tobacco is prohibited in all indoor public places and compliance is high.
+Moreover, Ontario's recent legislation now offers protection in select outdoor settings (restaurant/bar patios, playgrounds and playing fields).
 Yet, too many Ontarians continue to be exposed to secondhand smoke in a variety of settings:

-- In 2014, 15% of Ontarians aged 12 years and older were exposed to SHS in public places (restaurants, bars, shopping malls and arenas); a significantly greater proportion of 12 to 18 year olds were exposed (25%). - 9% of workers aged 18 years or older were exposed to secondhand smoke in the past week indoors at work or inside a workplace vehicle, a significant decrease since 2010 (16%). - 6% of nonsmoking Ontarians aged 12 years and older were exposed to SHS in vehicles over the past month compared to 5% of youth aged 12 to 15. - 3% of nonsmoking Ontarians aged 12 years and older were exposed to SHS in their home, whereas 8% of 12 to 18 year olds were exposed.
+- In 2015, 13% of workers aged 18 years or older were exposed to secondhand smoke in the past week indoors at work or inside a workplace vehicle, similar to 2014 estimates (9%M) and recent years (CAMH Monitor). - In 2014, 15% of Ontarians aged 12 years and older were exposed to SHS in public places (restaurants, bars, shopping malls and arenas); a significantly greater proportion of 12 to 18 year olds were exposed (25%; CCHS 2014). - 6% of nonsmoking Ontarians aged 12 years and older were exposed to SHS in vehicles over the past month compared to 5%M of youth aged 12 to 15 (CCHS 2014). - 3% of nonsmoking Ontarians aged 12 years and older were exposed to SHS in their home, whereas 8% of 12 to 18 year olds were exposed (CCHS 2014).

-The Scientific Advisory Committee recommended possible next steps to offer further protection for Ontarians including eliminating smoking in priority settings specifically unenclosed bar and restaurant patios, not-for-profit multi-unit dwellings (MUDs) and selected outdoor public settings (e.g., beaches, playgrounds, outdoor sports facilities, parks, transit shelters, doorways, etc.).
+The 2010 Scientific Advisory Committee recommended possible next steps to offer further protection for Ontarians including eliminating smoking in priority settings specifically unenclosed bar and restaurant patios, notfor-profit multi-unit housing and selected outdoor public settings (e.g., beaches, playgrounds, outdoor sports facilities, parks, transit shelters, doorways, etc.).
 Recent regulatory changes implemented by the Government of Ontario closed some of these gaps in protection.
 Select municipalities have closed other gaps.